Angel-125/MOLE/GameData/WildBlueIndustries/MOLE/Readme.txt

 ---REVISION HISTORY---

+1.3.2
+- You can weld ports from EVA.
+- Stretched the Interstage Service Compartment (ISC) so that it can host the stock SC-9000 Science Jr..
+It will only be available to new vessels.
+NOTE: The ability to surface-attach parts to the doors is NOT a bug.
+- Stretched the OMS Kit to better fit the new ISC model.
+Storage capacity is now increased to match the Buckboard 2000.
+There's just enough room on the aft end of the OMS Kit to attach a Mk1 docking port.

 1.3.0
 - Added the Mk2 Docking Port, a 1.25m docking port that can be welded.
 It is compatible with the stock Clamp-O-Tron.
 - Fixed issues with docking ports not docking properly.